keu/docs/astro/airflow-api.md

 :::info

-To make an Airflow API request to the local instance of Airflow created with the Astro CLI, see this [section](https://docs.astronomer.io/astro/test-and-troubleshoot-locally#make-requests-to-the-airflow-rest-api) of our Test and troubleshoot locally docs.
+To test Airflow API calls in a local Airflow environment running with the Astro CLI, see [Test and Troubleshoot Locally](test-and-troubleshoot-locally.md#make-requests-to-the-airflow-rest-api).

 ## Prerequisites